 I just love the flavors of the roasted corn, Mexican crema, cilantro, and Mexican spices together.
 I’ve made it into a dip in the past and this time I’m adding those flavors to pasta to create a pasta salad.

 So whether you’re looking for new side dishes to eat with weeknight dinners, something to enjoy for Cinco De Mayo or Taco Tuesdays, or just something to take to summer picnics, this is a great option!
+It really is kind of the perfect side dish!

 Why You’ll Love This Recipe